-Educational Administration develops educational leaders in elementary, secondary, and higher education settings.
+Educational Administration provides advanced graduate study for highly qualified, experienced educational leaders in elementary, secondary, and higher education settings.
 Areas of emphasis within the program include management and leadership, organizational theory, policy and governance, organizational socialization, and research methods.

 The program includes courses required of all doctoral students in the college, courses in K–12 or higher education, courses taken outside the department, a field project/internship or an apprenticeship in college teaching, and the dissertation.